1.1 Background of the study

 1.50 – 2.49 = Disagree; 1.00 – 1.49 = Strongly Disagree

-As obtained from the information gathered, graduates with the work related experience in the labour market is an added benefit to the employability of the graduates as it provides them a leap to the job well done, and should easily react to working environment as well as transforms as strongly agreed by the research participants and possessing a composite mean of 3.72 from the table.
-For the graduates entering the labour market, internship is vital in the opening of the employment opportunities.
-Further, the current employers frequently demonstrate a preference to the individuals who have the actual life experiences compared to the ones who do not have.
-Moreover, the employers are always keen on the recruiting the individuals who already are operational, as it is able to fast track the training procedure.
+As obtained from the information gathered, graduates with work-related experience in the labour market is an added benefit to the employability of the graduates as it provides them with a leap to the job well done, and should easily react to the working environment as well as transforms as strongly agreed by the research participants and possessing a composite mean of 3.72 from the table.
+For graduates entering the labour market, an internship is vital to the opening of employment opportunities.
+Further, current employers frequently demonstrate a preference for individuals who have actual life experiences compared to the ones who do not.
+Moreover, employers are always keen on recruiting individuals who are already operational, as it is able to fast-track the training procedure.

 Table 8: Employability and Education